trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b><code>grub></code> vs <code>grub-rescue></code>.
 Explain.</b></summary><br>

-- <code>grub></code> - this is the mode to which it passes if you find everything you need to run the system in addition to the configuration file.
+- `grub>` - this is the mode to which it passes if you find everything you need to run the system in addition to the configuration file.
 With this mode, we have access to most (if not all) modules and commands.
 This mode can be called from the menu by pressing the 'c' key
-- <code>grub-rescue></code> - this is the mode to which it passes if it is impossible to find its own directory (especially the directory with modules and additional commands, e.g. directory <code>/boot/grub/i386-pc</code>), if its contents are damaged or if no normal module is found, contains only basic commands
+- `grub-rescue` - this is the mode to which it passes if it is impossible to find its own directory (especially the directory with modules and additional commands, e.g. directory **/boot/grub/i386-pc**), if its contents are damaged or if no normal module is found, contains only basic commands

 </details>